waynodiablo/Oystercard/yelpv1.md

 redirect_to restaurants_path
 ```

+Now, once the method is run, Rails will take a user back to the list of restaurants.

-Finally, update your restaurants index.html.erb to display the actual reviews, which you can get at by calling `restaurants.reviews.each` and iterating over them.
+Finally, update `restaurants/index.html.erb` to display the actual reviews, which you can get at by calling `restaurants.reviews.each` and iterating over them.

+@@WIP

 ##### `belongs_to` and dealing with orphan reviews

-Adding the following line in the `review.rb` model will tie the review to a restaurant:
+Adding the following line to the `review.rb` model will tie the review to a restaurant:

 ```ruby
 belongs_to :restaurant